 How often do you enter a trade which seems to be a high probability trade in the right direction, just to find minutes later it was totally the wrong decision?
 When I first started trading, often on hindsight I would go through a mental rewinding process to see what went wrong, and I used to come up with pathetic scenarios talking to myself – ‘Only if I had done this or done that…, Only if I had taken the trade to the opposite direction I would have made a profit… etc.’

-The solution for this problem is really simple.
-If you feel for a slight bit that you have missed a great set up by a candle or so, let it be and look for the next opportunity.
+The solution to this problem is really simple.
+If you feel for a slight bit that you have missed a great setup by a candle or so, let it be and look for the next opportunity.
 Sometimes a no-trade day is the best trading day.
-Its simple maths, remember – zero is always greater than negative numbers.
+It’s simple maths, remember – zero is always greater than negative numbers.

-In conclusion I want to say a word or two about common “problems” faced by traders, as they call it, specifically – discipline and psychology.
-I partially disagree on the way these subjects are tackled on the web.
+In conclusion, I want to say a word or two about common “problems” faced by traders, as they call them, specifically – discipline and psychology.
+I partially disagree with the way these subjects are tackled on the web.
 Simply because you can be the most disciplined trader in the world with the right mindset and you may still be losing consistently if you don’t understand the 3 points I have discussed in this post.